luluvalakdawala/modeling_eq_damage/.ipynb_checkpoints/README-checkpoint.md

 The dataset mainly consists of information on the buildings' structure and their legal ownership.
 Each row in the dataset represents a specific building in the region that was hit by the Nepal earthquake of 2015.
 There were a total of 762106 datapoints.

 The target is identified to be an ordinal variable with 3 classes (Damage Grades):
-        - Damage Grade 1: Relates to hairline or thin cracks in plaster on a few walls, damage to non structural parts like chimney, projecting cornices.
+- `Damage Grade 1`: Relates to hairline or thin cracks in plaster on a few walls, damage to non structural parts like chimney, projecting cornices.
 Only architectural repairs needed.
 The load carrying capacity of the building is not reduced appreciably.
-        - Damage Grade 2: Refers to large or extensive cracks in most walls, collapse of small portion of non load-bearing walls.
+- `Damage Grade 2`: Refers to large or extensive cracks in most walls, collapse of small portion of non load-bearing walls.
 Load carrying capacity of structure is partially reduced and significant structural repairs are required.
-        - Damage Grade 3: Relates to total or near collapse of the buildings.
+- `Damage Grade 3`: Relates to total or near collapse of the buildings.
 Large gaps occur in walls, walls collapse, partial structural failure of floor/roof requiring reconstruction.<sup>2</sup>

 The feature set mainly comprises of categorical values, most of which describe the parameters of the building with regards to its foundation type, roof type, composition of superstructures, main structure, ownership information and layout of the building.
 There are three columns that relate to the location of the building - district, municipality and ward ids (from largest to most specific subregion)